alexandreJavaDeveloper/BasicWebRobot/README.md

 - cd BasicWebRobot/
 - mvn clean package
 - At this stage, will be executed all tests that execute the Robot.
 This uses all structure of the code of this project.

+## Dependencies of APIs
+- There is no dependencies, only was used package from "java" and "javax" from Java core.